mriot/prep-alert/README.md

 ### Memory Reading

-A tiny portion of the addon relies on memory reading to retrieve currently active buffs on the player.
+A small portion of the addon relies on memory reading to

+- retrieve currently active buffs on the player
+- get the current map floor the player is on

 Should be safe but as always, use at your own risk.

 ### Dependencies